Sleep Apnea Bensalem, PA

 How to Treat Sleep Apnea

-When compared to a CPAP machine, oral appliances are less bulky, easier to transport, and more comfortable to use.
+Oral appliances are less bulky, easier to transport, and more comfortable to use than CPAP machines.
 CPAP machines are a great option for patients with moderate to severe sleep apnea.
 However, for mild cases, oral appliances are a good alternative.
-Oral appliances are worn at night like a mouthguard.
-The appliance keeps the airway clear so that patients can breathe easily at night without disruption.
+Oral appliances are worn at night like mouthguards.
+The appliance keeps the airway clear so patients can breathe easily at night without disruption.
 Wearing a custom-made oral appliance prevents symptoms of OSA that can quickly develop into more serious medical problems.

 Sleep Apnea Frequently Asked Questions